Well, this is depressing.

 Keep in mind that this study was for African countries, and things are obviously very different for women in America.
 But this study does ring true to us, nevertheless.
 Not only were these women having less sex, but "the findings showed more dominant and assertive women had approximately 100 times less sex."

 These results are clearly specific to the area in which the women were surveyed.
-A Florida State University study also found that in countries with higher gender equality, there is more sex, so it's no surprise that in poorer African countries, women are withholding it.
+A Florida State University study also found that in countries with higher gender equality, there's more sex, so it's no surprise that in poorer African countries, women are withholding it.

-"Understanding how women's position in the household influences their sexual activity may be an essential piece in protecting the sexual rights of women and helping them to achieve a sexual life that is both safe and pleasurable," co-author Carie Muntifering told Health24.com.
+"Understanding how women's position in the household influences their sexual activity may be an essential piece in protecting the sexual rights of women and helping them to achieve a sexual life that's both safe and pleasurable," co-author Carie Muntifering told Health24.com.

 All the more power to women who are in charge, whether they're having sex or not.